bguesman/docsify-test/docs/editor/blocks/quality_settings_block.md

 **C# member variable:** `Expanse.Datatypes.Quality m_cloudShadowMapQuality` \
 Texture quality of the shadow map.
 Make sure to increase the size of the HDRP cookie atlas accordingly.
 This can be done in the HDRP settings asset.
 Unity will print errors to indicate that you need to increase the atlas size.

+#### Cloud Reflections
+**C# member variable:** `bool m_cloudReflections` \
+Whether or not to render clouds into the ambient sky cubemap.
+Disabling this can improve performance, and is particularly useful if you don't require any kind of detailed cloud reflections to be rendered, or you can fake cloud reflections with fog.

+#### Amortize Cloud Reflections
+**C# member variable:** `bool m_amortizeCloudReflections` \
+Given that cloud reflections are enabled, this parameter amortizes their computation over a number of frames.
+This results in higher fidelity reflections for the same frame-by-frame cost, but the reflections will update slowly as a result of the temporal amortization.
+In general, you should enable this parameter, and disable it if you find that your lighting conditions are changing too fast for the reflections to update in time.

 <!---------------------------------------------------------------------------------------->
 <!-------------------------------------- ATMOSPHERE -------------------------------------->
 <!---------------------------------------------------------------------------------------->